 The land is normally in rural areas and belongs to the State and is allocated by the State and the authorities.
-Unlike the project-linked subsidy, where a contractor builds houses for a number of people, this housing mechanism allows people or beneficiaries to build or organise the building of their homes.
+Unlike the project-linked subsidy, where a contractor builds houses for a number of people, the EPHP allows people or beneficiaries to build or organise the building of their homes.

-The Enhanced People's Housing Process is a useful tool for community involvement.
+The EPHP is a useful tool for community involvement.

-In June 2016, Government set itself a target to deliver six million houses and housing opportunities by 2019.
+In June 2016, government set itself a target to deliver six million houses and housing opportunities by 2019.